iross/MLDAG/README.md

 ./geld.py EventLog # Parses the global event log categorized by job id into a JSON.

-./filter.py geld_out.json # Filters out jobs that has hold>release state sequence.
+./filter.py geld_out.json # Filters out jobs that does not have hold>release state sequence.

 ./label.py filter_out.json # Labels the jobs as transient or non-transient.